-Remedium Recovery has opioid treatment centers in Pompano and Ft.
+Remedium Recovery has opioid treatment center in Ft.
 Lauderdale Florida.
-Please click here for a listing of our locations.
+Please click here for a listing of our location.

 At Remedium Recovery we fully believe that everyone can recover from addiction.
 Our doctors and staff are passionate about helping you or a loved one overcome opiate addiction, you are not alone in the recovery process.
 Many patients have conquered addiction and are now living a better version of themselves.
 We understand that taking the first steps towards recovery can be difficult but we are here to encourage you through the process and applaud you for it.

 In medicine, the term opiate can refer to any of the narcotic painkilling drugs with opium-like effects, both natural, and fully or semi-synthetic.
 Traditionally, opiate refers only to the narcotic drugs that are naturally present in opium.

 A more appropriate umbrella term for all of the drugs derived from opium, both natural and synthetic, would be opioids.
 Opioids get their name from the fact that they are found in, or derived from drugs that are found in opium, which is the processed resin of the opium poppy (Papaver somniferum).